AlainBarrios/Threejs-Basic/README.md

-# Three-js-boilertplate
+# Three-js-template
-a little boilerplate
+a little template